Dtanguy/MultiServo/README.md

 # MultiServo

-An arduino librarie for pilot group of servomotor synchronously
+An arduino library for pilot group of servomotor synchronously

 Still WIP /!\

-The goal of this librarie is to fix the latence between two servo.write(angle) commande.
+The goal of this library is to fix the latence between two servo.write(angle) commande.

 In fact when you do this :